Distill Visual Chart Reasoning Ability from LLMs to MLLMs

 \subsection{Experimental Results}

-Table~\ref{tab:main} presents the quantitative results for all models and baselines across each task, allowing for a clear comparison of their recognition and reasoning abilities.
+Table~\ref{tab:main} presents the quantitative results for all models across each task.
 We can find that:

 \paragraph{Synthetic datasets can also effectively measure abilities.} Our \data test set effectively evaluates models' reasoning and recognition skills, showing trends similar to human-annotated datasets like CharXiv.
 For instance, GPT-4o exhibits a reasoning score of 39.70 and a recognition score of 66.80 on \data, closely mirroring its performance on CharXiv (i.e., 47.10 and 84.45, respectively).
 This consistency suggests that LLM-generated datasets, with minimal human intervention, can rival human-labeled data.
 Moreover, \data presents a significant challenge to models' visual abilities, as random guessing results in very low scores.
-In contrast, traditional benchmarks like ChartQA and ChartBench may allow models to leverage pre-existing knowledge, inflating results without truly testing visual capabilities \citep{mmmupro, charxiv}.
+In contrast, traditional benchmarks like ChartQA may allow models to leverage pre-existing knowledge, inflating results without truly testing visual capabilities \citep{mmmupro}.

-\paragraph{Proprietary models demonstrate more balanced performance.} Proprietary multimodal models, including the cost-effective GPT-4o mini, achieve competitive results on both traditional chart-related benchmarks and reasoning-intensive tasks like \data and CharXiv.
-In contrast, open-source models, whether chart-augmented or general-purpose, excel in recognition tasks with simpler charts but struggle in complex ones.
-This disparity highlights their imbalanced capabilities, and also suggests potential overfitting to traditional benchmarks.
-Although proprietary models may not always lead in specific tasks, their stable performance across recognition and reasoning tasks indicates better generalization, making them more suitable for real-world applications.
+\paragraph{Proprietary models demonstrate more balanced performance.} Proprietary models like GPT-4o achieve competitive results on both traditional chart-related tasks and reasoning-intensive tasks like \data and CharXiv.
+In contrast, open-source models, whether chart-augmented or general-purpose, excel in recognition tasks but struggle in complex ones.
+This disparity highlights their imbalanced capabilities, and also suggests potential overfitting to simpler charts.
+Although proprietary models may not always lead in specific tasks, the stable and balanced performance makes them more suitable for real-world applications.